 What is Innovation in Small Business?

-These are different ways that technology can take over some of your regular tasks.
-Popular small business technology trends include:
+These are different ways that technology solutions for small business can take over some of your regular tasks.
+Popular small business technology needs & trends include:

 - More and more tasks are moving online; you can do your business banking and even buy your general liability insurance for small business online, saving time and stress with fewer in-person appointments that take time away from your business.